tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 The permissions model to Graph API and Exchange works by using a Service Principal (Azure AD application) having permissions to read emails, and the client <a href="https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow">credentials grant type</a>.
 As having a read capability to all mailboxes of an organization within a single application could be dangerous, it is advised to add an <a hraf="https://learn.microsoft.com/en-us/graph/auth-limit-mailbox-access">Exchange policy</a> limiting the permissions of the application.
 In my case, the application can only read from _quarantine@guillaumeben.xyz_.

+The proof-of-concept is there solely for learning purpose and could be extended in many ways:
+- Automated actions on the identified suspicious emails
+- Integration in a serverless context to be leveraged for instance with Azure Logic Apps and a SIEM, as a SOAR playbook to analyze a specific email entity (think of users reported emails for instance)
+- ...

+**Notes**
+- The PoC was written in C# (just because I wanted to "learn" C# and was a bit bored of Python) but it can easily be done in any other language (this leverages REST APIs mostly) and for instance apply the same approach in a Jupyter Notebook for threat hunting purposes.
+- The code is not production-ready, 'clean' or bullet-proof - it exists for the sole purpose of learning.
+- A prediction labeling model is as efficient as the number of labeled objects you used to train it.
+I did train the model only with a few dozens images.
+- You could imagine re-using the results of each prediction to feed the model in multiple iterations.
+- The most recent Computer Vision services now combine Vision AI and Large Language Models (LLMs), which will describe an image without having to pre-train a model yourself: open-world classification (being trained based on biilions of images) vs closed world training methods (trained by your own input).

 Here is a sample test results:

 #### 1. Send malicious and non-malicious emails to a test mailbox